Here's why Liverpool are still likely to land Fulham starlet Fabio Carvalho

 Essentially though, the fact that Liverpool and Fulham agreed a deal is the important bit: they can still agree to that money as compensation rather than face tribunal.
 The fact that the deal wasn't officially signed off probably won't matter, since Carvalho was set to return on loan anyway.

-Fulham owner Tony Khan has said in the past he's not "in the business of developing other clubs' players" – so maybe this way, the Carvalho situation works out best for everyone.
+Fulham director of football Tony Khan has said in the past he's not "in the business of developing other clubs' players" – so maybe this way, the Carvalho situation works out best for everyone.
 Expect Liverpool to sign him with a little less time-sensitivity come the summer.

 More Liverpool stories